Homogeneous spaces over an abelian variety: Unramified cohomology and unramified Witt group of an abelian variety

 \begin{corollary} Suppose $k$ of bounded cohomological dimension.
 For every $n \in \mathbb{Z}$, there exists an étale isogeny $f$ of $A$ such that the image of the map

 sends every element of $W^n(A)$ to a constant class, that is, to an element coming from $W^n(k)$. \end{corollary}

 \begin{proof} Theorem~\ref{Spectral_sequence_Witt} provides a spectral sequence

 where each term $E^{p,q}_2$ is either zero or $H^p(W_A)$ with $p + q \equiv p \pmod{4}$.
-The result then follows immediately from Proposition~\ref{canceling_unramified_witt_group} and from the fact that the Gersten--Witt spectral sequence is functorial, by construction, with respect to pullbacks along smooth morphisms between smooth irreducible schemes over $k$.
+The result then follows immediately from Proposition~\ref{canceling_unramified_witt_group} and from the fact that the Gersten--Witt spectral sequence is functorial, by construction, with respect to pullbacks along flat morphisms between regular irreducible schemes over $k$.

 \end{proof}

 Proceeding with the same argument, but using Proposition~\ref{canceling_unramified_witt_group_closed} instead, we obtain the following result:

 \begin{corollary} Suppose that $k$ is algebraically closed.
 For every $n \not\equiv 0 \pmod{4}$, there exists an étale isogeny $f$ of $A$ such that the image of the map